 What kind of pellets should I use for grilling steak?

-Hardwood pellets are recommended for grilling steak.
+Hardwood pellets are recommended for grilling a steak.
 Specific types like hickory, oak, and mesquite offer a robust flavor that complements the taste of steak.

 How can I tell when my steak is perfectly cooked?